 Lalu slams Nitish govt for 'undignified' treatment to maths

-The mathematician's mortal remains was consigned to flames at Mahuli ghat on river Ganga in Bhojpur district Friday with full state honour.
+The mathematician's mortal remains were consigned to flames at Mahuli ghat on river Ganga in Bhojpur district on Friday with full state honour.
 Mukesh Singh, maths wizard's nephew, lit the funeral pyre.

 Science and Technology minister Jai Kumar Singh represented the state government on the occasion.
-Condemning the "insensitive" attitude of the state government towards the mathematician, Prasad took a potshots at Chief Minister Nitish Kumar saying "does it behove to a chief minister to pay tributes to the mortal remains on the road.Did the cm ever meet Singh while he was in the hospital?"
+Condemning the "insensitive" attitude of the state government towards the mathematician, Prasad took potshots at Chief Minister Nitish Kumar, saying "does it behove a chief minister to pay tributes to the mortal remains on the road?Did the cm ever meet Singh while he was in the hospital?"
 Prasad, who is in Ranchi serving sentences in fodder scam cases, condoled Singh's death on his official Twitter handle operated by his office in consultation with the family.

-He alleged that the hospital authortities did not provide him with an ambulance to take the body to his house in Patna and that's why the body was kept in the open in the hospital premises.
-On why did not he contacted any official for help, Ayodhya Singh, while showing the death certificate provided by the PMCH, said "Whom should I tell my problem.
+He alleged that the hospital authorities did not provide him an ambulance to take the body to his house in Patna and that's why the body was kept in the open in the hospital premises.
+On why did not he contact any official for help, Ayodhya Singh, while showing the death certificate provided by the PMCH, said "Whom should I tell my problem.
 There is no one to listen to my problem.
-I will take the body to my native village Basantpur in Bhojpur in hired private ambulance.
+I will take the body to my native village Basantpur in Bhojpur in a hired private ambulance.

 "The government never paid attention towards Singh's treatment", he alleged.
 While condoling his demise, the cm had said it has caused an irreparable loss to the state and the country.